telepresenceio/telepresence/docs/pre-release/reference/cluster-config.md

 workloads will then stay untouched and only the underlying pods will be modified to inject the Traffic Agent sidecar container and update the port definitions.

-Simply add the `telepresence.getambassador.io/inject-traffic-agent: enabled` annotation to your workload template's annotations:
+Simply add the `telepresence.getambassador.io/inject-traffic-agent: enabled` label to your workload template's annotations:

 ```diff